 My name is Frank Boukamp.
-I am a Senior Lecturer for Construction Management at the Royal Melbourne Institute of Technology.
+I am a Senior Lecturer for Construction Management at the RMIT University.

-I hold a Diplom (Bauhaus Universität Weimar, Germany 2001) in "Bauinformatik" (civil engineering with an emphasis on computer sciences) and a Ph.D.
+I hold a diploma (Dipl.-Ing., Bauhaus Universität Weimar, Germany 2001) in "Bauinformatik" (civil engineering with an emphasis on computer sciences) and a Ph.D.
 (Carnegie Mellon University, Pittsburgh, PA, USA 2006) in civil engineering with an emphasis on information technology.

-I teach construction management courses in the School of Property, Construction and Project Management.
-During my time as Assistant Professor at the University of Illinois at Urbana-Champaign I was placed on the "List of Teachers Ranked as Excellent by their Students".
+I teach construction management courses.
+During my time at the University of Illinois at Urbana-Champaign I was placed on the "List of Teachers Ranked as Excellent by their Students".

-In my research, I focus on knowledge-management for construction.
-It is my strong belief, that the usage of semantic links between construction project information items, e.g. in the form of an integrated building information model, combined with ontological approaches to knowledge-management build a good basis for a broad range of applications, including, but not limited to, construction management, inspection planning, saftey planning and monitoring of construction sites.
-My long term research goal is to employ information technology to help improve efficiency, effectiveness, safety and quality on construction sites and to promote the benefits that a well designed deployment of information technology can bring for the construction industry.
+In my research, I focus on knowledge-management, ontological engineering and information technology (e.g. BIM or Virtual Reality) for construction and education.
+It is my strong belief, that the usage of semantic links between construction project information items, e.g. in the form of an integrated project model or a building information model (BIM), combined with ontological approaches to knowledge-management, build an excellent basis for a broad range of applications, including, but not limited to, construction management, inspection planning, safety planning and monitoring of construction sites.
+My long term research goal is to employ semantic models and information technology to help improve efficiency, effectiveness, safety and quality on construction sites and to promote the benefits that a well designed deployment of information technology can bring for the construction industry.